 You order at the counter and they give you a number, you sit down at your chosen table and they bring everything to you as and when it’s ready.

-There are a couple of floors and depending on whether you wish to sit outside or inside will decide which floor is for you.
+Cafe Coco Tang is spread over a couple of floors and depending on whether you wish to sit outside or inside will decide which floor is for you.
 There are 160 seats across the two floors so you should always get a seat (which is good as they don’t accept reservations!)

 On the ground floor you have the takeout and ordering area, the bar and a large seating area with various size tables and chairs.
 I’ve sat here a lot and there is always a great atmosphere.